-The report has been verified and approved by Sofia Höglund who is employed by Boliden as a Senior Resource Geologist and is a member of FAMMP1.
-Sofia Höglund has 15 years of experience in the Exploration and Mining Industry.
+The report has been verified and approved by Sofia Höglund who is employed by Boliden as Manager of Mineral Resources and Project Evaluation and is a member of FAMMP1.
+Sofia Höglund has more than 15 years of experience in the Exploration and Mining Industry.